ahsanbasharat4385/React_Full_Project/README.md

 2) CSS
 3) React
 4) React Hooks "useState, useEffect" you can definitions of Hooks Below
+   # Q) What is Hooks?
+Hooks is a normal function of javascript.
+In react we can't update the variable of UI Component that is why we use hooks.

 Currently, two official plugins are available: